puppet-galaxy/puppet-galaxy/README.md

 ####Type: `galaxy::install`
 This type download the remote repository from bickbuckets.org/galaxy/galaxy-dist with mercurial.

-####Type: `galaxy::instance`
-This type which represents a single instance of a galaxy server.
-This was done

-this way in the event that you have more than one galaxy server running on a

-single host (e.g., development and production)

 ####Type: `galaxy::job_conf`
 This type writes the job_conf.xml file with a template.
 Make sure the numbers of background workers (handlers) matches the numberwich is in universe.pp